neo4j-contrib/ec2neo/README.md

 CloudFormation templates that bootstrap Neo4j onto an [Amazon AWS](http://aws.amazon.com/) EC2 machine, in Amazon Linux or Ubuntu flavours.
 These will install the _stable_ version of Neo4j.

 It's intended to help application developers get up and running quickly with Neo4j, without in-depth experience of Linux servers, AWS, or installing databases like Neo4j.
+It is _not_ indended for long term use: it doesn't use durable storage.

 What you'll get:
 * A Neo4j Enterprise installation, with a username and password of your choosing.